-This document will define the RSE role at Princeton, introduce the mission of the RSE group, and summarize best practices to a successful partnership with the RSE group.
+This document defines the RSE role at Princeton, introduces the mission of the RSE group, and summarizes best practices for a successful partnership with the RSE group.

 What is an RSE?

-Coined in 2012, the term Research Software Engineer has been broadly used as an inclusive title to describe anyone who understands and cares about both good software and good research (Baxter et al., 2012).
-More specifically, an RSE is someone who views the development of research software as the primary output of their work efforts.
+Coined in 2012, the term Research Software Engineer has been broadly used as an inclusive title to describe anyone who understands and cares about good software and research (Baxter et al., 2012).
+Specifically, an RSE views the development of research software as the primary output of their work efforts.
 This distinguishes RSEs from domain researchers who view research publications as the primary focus of their work.

-By combining an intimate knowledge of research with the skills of a professional software engineer, RSEs have the ability to transform traditional computational research by directly compensating for a domain researchers’ lack of software development expertise.
-An experienced RSE has the tools and knowledge to allow them to work collaboratively with domain researchers in a manner that ensures the quality, performance, reliability, and sustainability of the software.
+By combining an intimate knowledge of research with the skills of a professional software engineer, RSEs can transform traditional computational research by directly compensating for a domain researchers’ lack of software development expertise.
+An experienced RSE has the tools and knowledge to work collaboratively with domain researchers in a manner that ensures the quality, performance, reliability, and sustainability of the software.

 In addition to software development and technical expertise, RSEs provide two other critical advantages in the research software ecosystem.
-First, RSEs serve as leaders and mentors to novice software developers including undergraduates, graduate students, and postdoctoral researchers.
-By providing mentorship on research software projects, RSEs serve to elevate domain scientist’s development through exposure to professional best practices.
-Second, RSEs are increasingly recruited to design and deliver software training programs to students and researchers.
+First, RSEs serve as leaders and mentors to novice software developers, including undergraduates, graduate students, and postdoctoral researchers.
+By providing mentorship on research software projects, RSEs elevate domain scientists’ development through exposure to professional best practices.
+Second, RSEs are recruited to design and deliver software training programs to students and researchers.
 These training programs are uniquely beneficial as RSEs understand the technology, audience, and requirements of research software.

 The RSE Group at Princeton

-The Research Software Engineering group is led by the Director of Research Software Engineering for Computational and Data Science reporting to the Associate CIO for Research Computing.
+The Research Software Engineering group is led by the Director of Research Software Engineering for Computational and Data Science and reports to the Associate CIO for Research Computing.

 RSE Group Mission

-The Princeton RSE group’s mission is to help researchers create the most efficient, scalable, and sustainable research codes possible in order to enable new scientific advances.
+The Princeton RSE group’s mission is to help researchers create the most efficient, scalable, and sustainable research codes possible to enable new scientific advances.